QUT-AIML/Constitution/Role-Descriptions.md

 > [!NOTE]
 > Previous experience not required, 3-5 hours per week, in-person event attendance desirable

-The Marketing Team helps QUT AMS engage with our members through our online and in-person platforms.
-The Marketing Director oversees the direction of the QUT AMS brand.
+The Marketing Team helps AIML engage with our members through our online and in-person platforms.
+The Marketing Director oversees the direction of the AIML brand.

 Responsibilities:
-- Develop the QUT AMS brand identity, and ensure this is maintained throughout all content.
+- Develop the AIML brand identity, and ensure this is maintained throughout all content.
-- Maintain a Marketing Plan for QUT AMS’s events and initiatives
+- Maintain a Marketing Plan for AIML’s events and initiatives
 - Delegate responsibilities to other members of the Marketing Team as required.